NevinAF/bga-ts-template/README.md

 - Typescript with
 	- Nearly full typing for all BGA and Dojo components and heavy documentation.
+	- All BGA source code mapped to provided types and slightly cleaned up for typescript.
 	- Detailed yet simple typechecking using expandable types for game states, player actions, notifications, and gamedatas.
 	- Cookbook recipes for common game mechanics and components, pulled from the BGA documentation and other sources.
 - Schema files for all major BGA data files (game states, infos, options, stats, and preferences).